 Shotguns and rifles are the most common types of firearms used by today’s hunter.
 Besides major differences in ammunition used, shotguns and rifles are distinguishable from one another based upon their action (method of operation), the inner diameter of their barrels (referred to as gauge, bore, or caliber), and the type of ammunition they fire (shells for shotguns and cartridges for rifles).

-Barring a few exceptions, today’s most common types of shotguns are pump, semi-automatic, and break-action weapons.
-Popular hunting rifles primarily consist of bolt and lever-action weapons, although some hunters use pump, semi-automatic, and break-action rifles as well.
-Except for semi-automatic and a few break-action weapons, all these firearms discharge a single mass of shot or bullet with each pull of the trigger.
+Barring a few exceptions, today’s most common types of shotguns are pump, semi-automatic, and break-action firearms.
+Popular hunting rifles primarily consist of bolt and lever-action firearms, although some hunters use pump, semi-automatic, and break-action rifles as well.
+Except for semi-automatic and a few break-action firearms, all these firearms discharge a single mass of shot or bullet with each pull of the trigger.

 The bore of a shotgun is referred to as its gauge, while the bore of a rifle is referred to as its caliber.
 Gauge is calculated relative to the spherical size or mass of shot that is discharged from a shotgun barrel.
 Today’s most popular gauges (from smallest to largest) include .410 (“four-ten-gauge”), 28ga, 20ga, 12ga, and 10ga.
 Gauge are inversely labeled, with physically larger bores represented by decreasingly smaller numbers (a 12ga shotgun, for example, fires a larger mass of shot than a 28ga).